zpainter/iassist/content/about/regional-report-1996-1997-united-states.md

 library/archive of information, to a much more interactive facility, using what is now called push-pull technology.
-The other interesting discussion revolvedaround the need to differentiate between the idea of saving a file to disk, and actually \'archiving\' it.
-We said that there needed to be technology available on an owner\'s machine to enable one to set up version control, bibliographic elements, and migration-ability of files.
+The other interesting discussion revolvedaround the need to differentiate between the idea of saving a file to disk, and actually 'archiving' it.
+We said that there needed to be technology available on an owner's machine to enable one to set up version control, bibliographic elements, and migration-ability of files.
 The Microsoft people wrote (well, typed on their laptops) furiously.